gincoat/gincoat.github.io/docs/database-crud.md

 title: CRUD Operations
 ---

-To perform operations on your database first make sure `Database` is enabled in the `Features` struct which located at `config/features.go`, then add the database connection information in the `.env` file.
+To perform operations on your database first make sure `Database` is enabled in the `Features` struct which is located at `config/features.go`, then add the database connection information in the `.env` file.
-All operations are performed with a database variable named `DB` which is available to your handlers since it's set in the file `http/handlers/deps.go`
+All operations are performed with a database variable named `DB` which is available to all your handlers and middlewares since it's set in deps files `http/handlers/deps.go` and `http/middlewares/deps.go`

-## Create
+## Creating records
 Here is an example of how you can create a database record
 ```go
 func SomeHandler(c *gin.Context) {